 B. Term of Office

-Members of the Coordinating Committee shall be elected by the general membership of the Council following the first regular meeting in January after appointment of new council members.
+Members of the Coordinating Committee shall be elected by the general membership of the Council following the first regular meeting after annual appointment of new council members.
 Coordinating Committee members shall serve a one-year term.

 C. Election